moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 * [Edge metrics](#link-edge-metrics)
 * [Cluster metrics](#fontawesome-solid-circle-nodes-cluster-metrics)

 Each of these are defined below together with examples and explanations of how they can be applied to linked data to evaluate cluster quality.
-The examples given are of all metrics currently available in Splink.
+The examples cover all metrics currently available in Splink.

 !!! note